 About this blogHi!
 I’m Michele Reister and I’ll be providing you with an insider’s view into the world of SAS training.
 Follow along with my colleagues and me as we offer up practical information to help you become a better SAS user.

-Tagsanalytics analytics conference big data business intelligence career Cary certification custom customizing data analysis data mining data step e-Learning enterprise guide exchanging ideas forecasting gmap gplot how to learn sas international year of statistics learn sas macros map maps miss sas answers New in SAS 9.4 ods proc sql programming programming efficiency robs_examples robs_tutorials sas sas/graph sas certification sas global forum SAS macro sas ondemand for professionals sas programming sas programming 1: essentials sas training SAS Web Report Studio statistical training statistics tips and tricks
+Tagsanalytics analytics conference big data business intelligence career Cary certification custom data analysis data mining data step e-Learning enterprise guide exchanging ideas forecasting gmap gplot how to how to learn sas international year of statistics learn sas map maps miss sas answers New in SAS 9.4 ods proc sql programming programming efficiency robs_examples robs_tutorials sas sas/graph sas certification sas global forum SAS Jedi SAS macro sas ondemand for professionals sas programming sas programming 1: essentials sas training sas tutorial statistical training statistics tips and tricks